Predicting the diversity of early epidemic spread on networks: Results

 In Fig. \ref{fig:time} we show the probability distributions of cumulative infections by the specific generation for two network models.
 It is noteworthy that this modeling method holds for configuration model networks with varying types of degree distributions.
 Here, we show the results on a modified power law network and an Erd\H{o}s-R\'{e}nyi (ER) network both used in Ref. \cite{noel2009time}.
 The ER network has mean degree and excess degree $\langle k \rangle = \langle q \rangle = 2.5$, while the modified power law has mean degree $\langle k \rangle = 1.79$ and average excess degree $\langle q \rangle = 3.04$, a more heterogeneous distribution.
 We demonstrate that the distributions of outbreak size appear to be more a result of the stochastic nature of the disease spread, rather than the structure of the network, though the structure does play a role in the shape of the distribution.

 Our results convey that there is not one clear trajectory of a typical large outbreak, in contrast to traditional results with deterministic modeling.
 Instead, the stochastic nature of epidemic size is captured by a long tail in the distribution of cumulative cases over each epidemic generation.
+One unique aspect of this paper is that we validate this result using continuous-time simulations showing the same shape and long tail in outbreak size distributions as our analytical results.
+We do anticipate the simulated distributions and analytical distributions to vary from each other due to a few factors including the finite-size effects of simulated networks, and the fact that we compare a discrete analysis with a continuous-time process, but the general behavior appears consistent throughout the different generations.

-We find that on both the heterogeneous network and the homogeneous network, there is a high probability of an outbreak going extinct before growing large, however, if it does take off, the distribution levels off over the space of epidemic size.
+We also find that on both the heterogeneous network and the homogeneous network, there is a high probability of an outbreak going extinct before growing large, however, if it does take off, the distribution levels off over the space of epidemic size.
 That is to say, if indeed an epidemic takes off and has arrived at generation six, via a transmission chain of length six, there is an almost equal probability of having anywhere from 50 to 500 cumulative cases by the time generation six is reached.
-We emphasize that these results display the unpredictability in early stages of epidemics, where from cumulative case data or a transmission chain alone may not be enough to know how many actual infections there are in the population.
+We emphasize that these results display the unpredictability in early stages of epidemics, even ignoring the difficulty of estimating model parameters, it is near impossible to infer with much confidence how many infections there may actually be in the population.